neondatabase/website/content/docs/quickstart/hasura.md

 In this step, you will create or select an existing Neon Project to be used as a data source for Hasura.

-First, go to the [Neon console](https://console.neon.tech/app/projects).
+First, go to the [Neon console](https://console.neon.tech).

-Next, create a new Project or use any existing one.
+Next, you will obtain the connection details.
+Keep your connection details as we will need them later.

 Then, open the Project page, and copy the connection string (`DATABASE_URL`) if you created a new Project.